kyragunluk/kyragunluk.github.io/index.md

 ## About My Project

-This summer, Professor Mehta and myself will be exploring different notions of fairness, such as Envy-freeness, Proportionality, and MMS.
+This summer, Professor Mehta and I will be exploring different notions of fairness, such as Envy-freeness, Proportionality, and MMS.
 With these we will explore which measurements can be guaranteed in problems of distributing indivisible items to a collection of agents who each give value to the items, and if we can find approximation factors and algorithms for those that can be.

 [My Final Report](files/finalreport.pdf)